 The report must be inaccurate, incomplete or misleading.
 This is the first step to winning a dispute with Equifax and/or the other credit reporting agencies if the same error is on those reports.
 It must be incomplete or misleading.

-Problem: Most people only dispute to the business or creditor that provides the information to Equifax.
+Problem: Most people only tell to the business or creditor and not to the credit reporting agencies.
 This is a mistake.
-You should dispute to Equifax if they are reporting wrong info on you.
+You should dispute to the credit reporting agencies.

 Problem: Many people try to dispute online.
-This is a huge mistake.
-The best way to dispute Equifax is to do it in writing and send it certified return receipt.
+The best way to do it in writing and send it certified return receipt.

 Many online disputes with Equifax or written disputes will fail and will require an attorney to force Equifax to correct errors.
 That is what we do here.
 In just a few minutes on the phone, we can explain your rights and your next steps.

 Let's see if we are a good fit.